sqonk/phext-datakit/README.md

 ##### Dataframe - Charting - Box

-Render a box plot of quartiles for each column.
+Render a box plot of quantiles for each column.

 ``` php
 use sqonk\phext\datakit\Importer as import;